30 January 2015

 How do we protect the security of your information?

 We have security systems, practices and procedures in place to safeguard your privacy.
-Your personal information is stored on third party servers and is subject to regular audit.
-The people who handle your personal information for us have the training, knowledge, skills and commitment to protect it from unauthorised access or misuse.
+We may use cloud storage or third party servers to store the personal information we hold about you.
+These services are subject to regular audit and the people who handle your personal information have the training, knowledge, skills and commitment to protect it from unauthorised access or misuse.

 If you use the secure adviser, member or employer sections of our websites, we will verify your identity by your username and password.
 Once verified, you will have access to secured content.